metametadata/carry/docs/user-guide.md

 * `signal` - an incoming signal
 * `dispatch-signal` - a synchronous function for dispatching new signals, always returns `nil`, the same as app's `:dispatch-signal`
 * `dispatch-action` - a synchronous function for modifying a model, always returns `nil`
-* Return value will not be used
+* return value will not be used

 By convention, control should be able to at least handle `:on-start` and `:on-stop` signals.
 As we'll see later, it's required by middleware with setup/teardown logic and to support hot reloading.